Jan Kaplický: Final years and death

 In October 2008, news broke that Kaplický and Levete intended to go their separate ways after having collaborated professionally for 20 years.
 Kaplický was due to keep the Future Systems practice name.

-Towards the end of his life, Kaplický began to spend more time in the Czech Republic, where he was awaiting the construction of the Czech National Library and where his design for the Congress and Concert Hall Centre in České Budějovice (Budweis) had been approved.
-He married the film producer Eliška Kaplický, née Fuchsová, in 2007.
+Towards the end of his life, Kaplický began to spend more time in the Czech Republic, where he was awaiting the construction of the Czech National Library and where his design for the Congress and Concert Hall Centre in České Budějovice had been approved.
+He married the film producer Eliška Kaplická (née Fuchsová), in 2007.
 On 14 January 2009, hours after the birth of his daughter Johanna Kaplická, he collapsed on a street in Prague near Vítězné náměstí (Victory Square) with heart failure and could not be revived by emergency services.
 The city authorities of Budweis have announced their determination to obtain funding to finally build a Kaplický building in his native Czech Republic.

 In a 2002 interview with The Observer, Kaplický said: "The world is full of beautiful things, and you have to be observant as an architect – if not, you are in trouble.
 Creativity is everywhere. ...
 The initial idea for a job comes to me literally just like that sometimes, and if that first idea is good then you are on the right track.
 It's not a sign of creativity to have 65 ideas for one problem, that's just a waste of energy.
 I also don't think you need to go anywhere particular to be creative; people just use that as an excuse.
 But I do think a lot of creativity depends on your relationships with other people, your personal relationships, your partner or whatever.
 Your personal happiness or unhappiness comes out in your work, it's a reflection of your emotional state and you can't separate the two."